 Please come to Health Services for any health needs you may have.
 Call for an appointment at (973) 408-3414.

 Drew University Health Services strives to treat each patient with respect and dignity.
 We are committed to achieving the highest level of patient satisfaction and ensuring that each patient’s and visitor’s needs are met.
 Our staff meets regularly to evaluate our processes and implement patient care and safety initiatives.
-Patients who have a question, complaint, or concern about their care are encouraged to contact Joyce Maglione, PhD, Director of Health Services at 973-408-3414 or the office of Campus Life and Student Affairs located in Ehringer Center.
+Patients who have a question, complaint, or concern about their care are encouraged to contact the Director of Health Services at 973-408-3414 or the office of Campus Life and Student Affairs located in the Ehinger Center.

 Both prescription and non-prescription medications purchased at the Health Service can be paid for with cash, check or the All-Campus card.
 (You must have funds in your bookstore account to charge on the All-Campus card).
 Students enrolled in the student insurance plan will not be billed for prescription medication dispensed at the Health Service (except travel vaccines) .

 If you have the student health insurance plan for Drew, medications obtained from our inventory will be covered in full.
 If we do not carry the medication, or you wish to have it filled at another location, we will give you a written prescription to take to the pharmacy of your choice.
 Madison Pharmacy (973-377-0075) is the closest to the campus in downtown Madison and they will deliver the prescription to campus.
 Students will need to call the Pharmacy in advance of delivery to find out the cost and to arrange payment.
-A CVS pharmacy is nearby but does not deliver medications.
+CVS and Walgreens pharmacies are nearby but do not deliver.
 If you have prescription coverage through family insurance you should bring (or fax) a copy of the plan to the pharmacy who may then bill the insurance directly.